100+ Senior Safety Tips For Winter

 - does your parent have a thin cap to keep the head warm – 80% of heat loss is from the head ?

 - do exercises to increase circulation – either sitting in the chair just moving ankles in circular motions and arms as well

-- you can also get little wheel with pedals which you can use sitting in a chair, both of your legs and for your arms, if you put it on a table in front of you
+- you can also get a little wheel with pedals which you can use sitting in a chair, both for your legs, and for your arms if you put it on a table in front of you

 - drink plenty of hot drinks

 - get a microwave to easily heat food up when your loved one is cold

 - if your parent has a favorite seat, set up a kettle, or thermos, there for them with all they need to have multiple hot drinks – but keep the electric cable where it can’t cause tripping

 Should an elderly person have any particular changes to their diet in the winter ?